Department of Labor Logo United States Department of Labor

 Average weekly wages in Florida’s smaller counties

-All 43 counties in Florida with employment below 75,000 had average weekly wages lower than the national average of $1,055.
-Among these counties, St. Johns had the highest average weekly wage at $827.
-Holmes County reported the lowest weekly wage among all counties in the state, averaging $588 in the third quarter of 2018.
-(See table 2.)
+All 42 smaller counties in Florida—those with employment below 75,000—had average weekly wages below the national average of $1,251.
+Among these smaller counties, Gadsden had the highest average weekly wage at $1,167.
+Calhoun County ($660) reported the lowest average weekly wage in the state.

 Additional statistics and other information